 One of the many versions of this 'British Mystery', and one which I have come to consider one of the most insightful, has been given by Anthony Quinton.
-In a chapter on political philosophy, which he contributed to The Oxford Illustrated History of Western Philosophy, Lord Quinton said that 'the effect of the importation of Locke's doctrines in to France was much like that of alcohol on an empty stomach'.
-In Britain, Anthony Quinton added, Locke's principles 'served to endorse a largely conservative revolution against absolutist innovation,' whereas in France the importation of Locke's ideas led to the radicalism of the French revolution.
-Why was this so?2
+In a chapter on political philosophy, which he contributed to The Oxford Illustrated History of Western Philosophy, Lord Quinton said that 'the effect of the importation of Locke's doctrines in to the European continent was much like that of alcohol on an empty stomach'.
+In Britain, Anthony Quinton added, Locke's principles 'served to endorse a largely conservative revolution against absolutist innovation,' whereas on the continent the importation of Locke's ideas led to radicalism and to what Tocqueville had described as 'the permanent and sterile conflict between the Ancient Regime and Revolution.'
+Why was this so?